bressco/knowledgebase/README.md

 # FAIRagro Knowledgebase

 This is the GitHub Repo of the [FAIRagro](https://fairagro.net/en) Knowledgebase, operated by the FAIRagro [DSSC](https://fairagro.net/en/helpdesk) (Data Steward Service Center).
+The Knowledgebase is deployed via GitHub-Pages.

-You'll find the knowledgebase here: https://fairagro.github.io/knowledgebase/
+You can find the knowledgebase here: https://fairagro.github.io/knowledgebase/

 ## Questions & Comments